 The amazing and well-organized event was put on by Mishka Balsom, President and CEO of the Greater Niagara Chamber of Commerce that was both entertaining and uplifting.
 “This was a fitting production to be held at the Performance Arts Centre.” – Kyle Tkachuk.

 The following is a letter from Kyle Tkachuk to Mayor Walter Sendzik in appreciation of the recent recognition at the 2018 state of the city address:

 An Open Letter to Mayor Walter Sendzik

 Mayor Walter Sendzik,

-The entire team at Clickback truly appreciates your passion and support for Clickback and the development of the Clickback Innovation Hub.
+The entire team at Clickback truly appreciates your passion and support for Clickback and the development of Accel North, the first Tech Accelerator.
 When the Mayor believes in your business and expresses his support, it has a lasting effect on the team spirit of all its employees.

 As the City of St. Catharines evolved, so too did my business model.
 From the early days of opening an internet solution centre – to evolving into a SaaS B2B lead generation software company – Clickback has embraced change and adapted to unexpected turns along the way.

 The community involvement and support I received at Brock University and the City of St. Catharines throughout this journey has played a key part in my success.

 For Clickback to achieve the honor of being named in the Profit 500 for 2017, shows that what we are building is making an impact in our industry.
 Our SaaS company provides jobs for local professionals in an exciting and growing technology landscape.